LarsDR5/WP19Game/README.md

 4 On A Row

-This project is all about a game called "4 op een rij", or so called Connect the Dots.
+This project is all about a game called "4 op een rij", a.k.a.
+Connect Four.
 The game is for two players.

 A JSON-file is made for every game between two players for saving the gamestate.